 The rubber product wasn’t successful for long, as auto speeds got higher, and braking surfaces smaller.
 The company developed resin binders to replace the rubber; the development of their own economical synthetic resin in 1938 turned the corner and was quickly accepted by car and light truck manufacturers, and found military use.
 “Production of jeep brake segments alone, during the war amounted to 30 million pieces.”
 Success continued for what was known from 1939 as the Marshall-Eclipse Division of Bendix, and a new plant completed in 1947 doubled floor space.
 Development for aerospace, including ceramic and cera-metallic materials, also took place.
 “The Marshall-Eclipse Division operates on a 5-day week, three shift basis.
 The Division operates a non-union shop, a fact that makes it somewhat unique in the modern industrial world.”
 That changed in 1968, with the arrival of the UAW.

 In 1982, Allied bought Bendix.
 In 1986, Allied merged with Signal, and the Green Island facility became AlliedSignal, Bendix Friction Materials Division.
 In 1999, AlliedSignal merged with Honeywell, whose name was retained.
 The Green Island facility over time lost its brake operations but continues to make Cerametalix friction material.
-The UAW reports that it currently employs 39 people and that the product is primarily used by Honeywell’s aircraft landing systems division.
+Somewhere around 2016, the UAW reported that it employed 39 people and that the product was primarily used by Honeywell’s aircraft landing systems division.